 Molecular typing of N.meningitidis is essential for assessing an epidemiological link between cases.

 Polymorphic chromosomal loci pilA, pilD, regF, igaA and crgA are amplified by PCR and further analyzed by multilocus DNA fingerprinting.
 Various alleles are then defined that are specific for each clonal group.
-This technique, fully correlated with the multilocus enzyme electrophoresis, and completed by the pulsed-field electrophoresis and the multilocus sequence typing, permitted to characterize several geographic foci in France that confirmed an endemic condition due to heterogeneous genotypes.
+This technique, fully correlates with the multilocus enzyme electrophoresis, and is completed by the pulsed-field electrophoresis and the multilocus sequence typing to characterize several geographic foci in France those confirm an endemic condition due to heterogeneous genotypes.

 2.2.
 The polymorphism of the gene penA and its relationship to diminished susceptibility to penicillin.

-N.meningitidis strains with diminished susceptibility to penicillin (MIC*0.125mg/L) were detected since 1994 in France, reaching 30% in 2000.
+N.meningitidis strains with diminished susceptibility to penicillin (MIC*0.125mg/L) were detected since 1994 in France, reaching 30%.
 We have studied the polymorphism of the gene penA among 25 clinical strains, including 13 penicillin-susceptible strains (MIC<0.125mg/L) and 12 strains with diminished susceptibility (1 mg/L>MIC*0.125mg/L), of different geographical origin, antigenic formulas, and from different pathologic conditions.
 We observed that for different genotypes, according to restriction patterns of the genes pilA, pilD, crgA, regF and igaA, strains with MIC of penicillin <0.125mg/L (penS) harbored identical penA allele, whereas strains with MIC >0.125mg/L (penI) harbored altered sequences of penA.
 Transformation of penS strains into penI was obtained in vitro by using total DNA or PCR-amplified products of altered penA gene.
 Also mixed culture of both genotypes led to equivalent transformation, suggesting a direct correlation between alterations of penA and the expression of diminished susceptibility to penicillin.
-Detecting such gene alterations will be essential for penicillin susceptibility testing whenever PCR diagnosis will be used.
+Detecting such gene alterations for penicillin susceptibility testing, can now directly be done without previous culture, whenever PCR diagnosis will be used.